junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Only your mind will travel."
 Missouri answers briefly, as if it is enough to understand how the psychics work.

 They sit by the table, holding hands.
+Dean takes the seat right in front of the painted eye.
 The trench coat fragment in their held hands on Dean's left side, the feather on right.

 Missouri closes her eyes.
 Dean looks at the candle lights briefly until it leaves a jumping flame burn in his view, he closes his eyes as well.